-Acting under the terms of the Rural Electrification Act, the Petition For The Creation of the District was filed and approved on December 31, 1938.
-At the board’s first legal meeting on January 4, 1939, the by-laws were approved, and a resolution was adopted to borrow funds from the Rural Electrification Administration in Washington, D.C. for line construction in York County.
-During the months following, engineers and a construction company were hired to build power lines, and on February 6, 1940, it was announced that 130 miles of line had been constructed, and that 118 customers were receiving power from the District.
+Acting under the terms of the Rural Electrification Act, the first board of directors approved the District’s Petition of Creation on December 31, 1938.
+During the first board meeting, held on January 4, 1939, by-laws were approved, and a resolution was adopted to borrow funds from the Rural Electrification Administration (REA) in Washington D.C. for line construction.

 By February 1940, the District had constructed 130 miles of line and was serving 188 customers.
 Work was slow during the post-World War II years due to a lack of manpower and materials.
 In 1945, the District moved from 722 Lincoln Avenue to 1010 Lincoln Avenue in York, Nebraska.
 On October 2, 1945, the board of directors adopted a resolution to add Fillmore County to the District’s service area.